MNHost/Docks/markdown/Create Commands.md

      return commands
      ```

    - **Variable Command Example:**
      This type of command allows a user to input a variable that affects the command's behavior.
-(At the moment only single variable commands are allowed.)<br>
+(Only 1 input allowed at the moment.)

      ```lua
      local commands = {}

      -- Example command: Print the input
      commands["%cmdR printInput"] = function(input)
          if input and input ~= "" then
             print("Received input:", input)
          else
              print("No input provided.")
          end
      end

      return commands